Abbby1007/Girls-Who-Code-Hackathon/README.md

 # Girls-Who-Code-Hackathon
 Theme: The UN SDG Goals
  Made for the Girls Who Code Hackathon
+This was made in 4 hours and 21 minutes

  To play just follow the directions.